lukewaite/lukewaite.github.io/_posts/2017-08-03-s3-find-files.md

 are relying on this behavior that it's been added back.
 This should eventually become part of the official spec.

+### Caveats
+When you use the `--query` option, it's all done as post-processing, on your local system.
+Nothing is done remotely by s3, it's essentially the same as piping the output to `jq`, `jm` or another filtering program.
+This means if you have many 100s of thousands, or millions of objects, or a slow connection it will not be a fast process.

 [transmit]: https://www.panic.com/transmit/
 [query]: http://docs.aws.amazon.com/cli/latest/reference/index.html#options